 What is the Best French Press?

-In my opinion coffee brewed in a French Press is some of the best tasting coffee you can drink at home.
+In my opinion, coffee brewed in a French Press is some of the best tasting coffee you can drink at home.
 It’s super easy to brew, there’s hardly any cleanup, and if you like your coffee strong like I do nothing beats it.
-However, not everyone is a fan and shares my enthusiasm for the French Press and say that even when using the best French Press method, the end results can produce a “dirty” coffee because the porous coffee filter allows for much more sediment to enter into the cup that would otherwise remain behind.
+However, not everyone is a fan and shares my enthusiasm for the French Press and say that even when using the best French Press method, the end results can produce “dirty” coffee because the porous coffee filter allows for much more sediment to enter into the cup that would otherwise remain behind.

-Recommended Best French Press Coffee Makers
+Top Rated French Press Coffee Makers

 These are my top rated French Presses of 2017

 Keep on reading for more details on each one and make sure to check out my full comparison table here for a few more options.

 This exact Bodum French Press coffee maker was the first brewer I got my hands on when I discovered this full immersion brewing method.
 For a newbie venturing into making coffee using a French Press for the first time, the Bodum Chambord 8-cup is a great option.
 Why?
 Let’s take a closer look.

 The Bodum Chambord Press coffee maker can brew up to 8-cups (roughly 34-ounces) of coffee in one session; this makes it the best option for 2 to 3 people.
 However, keep in mind that these cup sizes are estimates which are based on smaller European size cups, so if you drink coffee by the mugful you could probably get three full mugs out of this Coffee Press.